hyperaudio/stt-benchmarking/README.md

 a place to discuss and create an independent speech-to-text benchmarking tool.

 ## Design principles
-- Benchmarking metrics will be measured in relation to a reference transcrit and audio prepared by the client.
+- Benchmarking metrics will be measured in relation to a reference transcript and audio prepared by the client.
 - The tool should be language-agnostic: the client will create the reference in the language they require and test the tools.
 - The tool should require as little configuration as possible and depend on test data format as much as possible for deciding which evaluation metrics to compute.
 (R5)